FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 #### 4 Request

-Check to see if Refresh Token flow is available, merely log in using one of the other grant types, for example to log in using the user-credentials flow send a POST request to the `oauth2/token` endpoint with the `grant_type=password`
+Check to see if Refresh Token flow is available, merely log in using one of the other grant types, for example to log in using the user-credentials flow send a POST request to the `oauth2/token` endpoint with the `grant_type=password`.

 ```bash
 curl -iX POST \